AmazeeLabs/silverback-mono/README.md

 - GET: returns JSON Schema + UI Schema + Form Data to be used with https://github.com/mozilla-services/react-jsonschema-form
 - POST: handles the webform submission

+The REST module is not listed as a dependency.
+It needs to be enabled manually.

 ## Known issues

 - Drupal messages are shown on drupal frontend on validation errors.